Jacob Dachrodt: Civil war service

 Eight days after the Battle of Fort Sumter Dachrodt volunteered for the Union army with three of his brothers.
 At the age of thirty-three, using his reputation as a former borough councilor, he raised his own unit, the Easton's Citizens’ Artillery.
 Dachrodt was then elected by his men as their captain.

 Following completion of his men's three months' service, Dachrodt and his men were honorably discharged, and mustered out of service.
 Dachrodt then reenlisted as a private on July 27, 1861.
-His Easton's Citizens’ Artillery was merged with the Easton National Guards, a unit that was led by fellow Easton borough councilor Samuel S. Yohe, with the Easton Jaegers led by Charles Glanz, and with another company to form the 153rd Regiment of the 1st Pennsylvania Infantry Regiment.
+His Easton's Citizens’ Artillery was merged with the Easton National Guards, a unit that was led by fellow Easton borough councilor Samuel S. Yohe, with the Easton Jaegers led by Charles Glanz, and with another company to form the 153rd Pennsylvania Infantry Regiment.